averycung/lambo-bot/README.md

 ![image](https://github.com/user-attachments/assets/c7e682d2-9931-4611-8255-e10a4dd38e42)
 -------
 **/claim**
 allows the user to 'claim' ownership of a group chat/channel.
-Once a group chat is claimed, Lambo only shills the referral code of the chat's owner. any time a Solana CA is detected, the owner's referral codes will be returned in a message. chat owners are stored in a MySQL table with the unique chat id and telegram id as parameters. for user experience, **only admins** of a chat can use /claim. this ensures that usage of the bot stays intentional and controlled.
+Once a group chat is claimed, Lambo only promotes the referral code of the chat's owner. any time a Solana CA is detected, the owner's referral codes will be returned in a message. chat owners are stored in a MySQL table with the unique chat id and telegram id as parameters. for user experience, **only admins** of a chat can use /claim. this ensures that usage of the bot stays intentional and controlled.

 ![image](https://github.com/user-attachments/assets/e7a94072-2bda-4717-ad33-3598c645290c)